Distinguished Service Award

 To: Gary Knudsen

 Since his retirement with the USFS, Gary Knudsen has been a tireless member of the Arkansas Archeological Society.
 Starting (at least) in 2011 at the AAS Summer Training Program in Historic Washington State Park, Gary has been an area supervisor for 7 AAS digs–not to mention his involvement in other, smaller dig (such as supervising for my own Spring Break Dig in 2015 at Cane Hill).
 I will especially call attention to the “above and beyond” the call of duty that Knudsen performed at the 2018 AAS Summer Training Program at Pea Ridge National Military Park.
-There Gary supported our ARAS Outreach Coordinator Dr. Melissa Zebecki in supervising an area full of middle and high school kids from the Thaden School in Bentonville.
+There Gary supported our ARAS Outreach Coordinator Dr. Melissa Zabecki in supervising an area full of middle and high school kids from the Thaden School in Bentonville.

 Gary is always patient, friendly and firm with the volunteers he supervises.
 Moreover, he always works well after the volunteers have moved on to make sure the excavations he supervised get proper archeological documentation.
 For these seven years of supervisory service–and his new role as Chair of the Board of Advisors–I nominate Gary Knudsen for the Distinguished Service Award.